 "Without Project Cornerstone, I wouldn't be here.
 I'd be dead or in the penitentiary."

-Tyrone Baldwin, Project Cornerstone graduate and Samaritan staff maintenance man.
+Tyrone Baldwin, Project Cornerstone graduate and former Samaritan staff maintenance man.